medic/medic-docs/installation/public-docker-image-setup.md

 ```
 $ docker-compose -f <project_name>-medic-os-compose.yml up
 ```
+*Note* In certain shells, docker-compose may not interpolate the admin password that was exported above.
+In that case, your admin user had a password automatically generated.
+You can find this in your terminal, or parsing the initial setup logs in via `docker logs medic-os`

 Once containers are setup, please run the following command from your host terminal:
 ```